jamesrcounts/VariantSpark/kubernetes/README.md

 ## VariantSpark-EKS (AWS Kubernetes) Setup Process

 Using the provided Terraform scripts to set up a Kubernetes VariantSpark cluster on AWS provides these benefits:
-- Quick cluster set up and tear down - for job runs and load testing
+- **Quick cluster set up and tear down** - for job runs and load testing
-- Consistant cluster configuration - for reproducibility of research
+- **Consistant cluster configuration** - for reproducibility of research
-- Parameterized scripts - for flexibility in cluster sizing and vendor selection
+- **Parameterized scripts** - for flexibility in cluster sizing and vendor selection
-- Cost savings - more efficient use of cloud compute resources (than VMs)
+- **Cost savings** - more efficient use of cloud compute resources (than VMs)

 There are three core aspects to use EKS w/VariantSpark.
-These are as follows:  - One-time setup steps - client machines require a number of libraries, plan for up to 2 hours for this initial setup
+These are as follows:
+- **One-time setup steps** - client machines require a number of libraries, plan for up to 2 hours for this initial setup
-- Per job configuration steps - sizing your cluster and configurating parameters, you may choose to run with Terraform script default cluster sizes (i.e. EC2 type, quantity, etc...) or you may update as needed
+- **Per job configuration steps** - sizing your cluster and configurating parameters, you may choose to run with Terraform script default cluster sizes (i.e. EC2 type, quantity, etc...) or you may update as needed
-- Job run steps - launching VariantSpark on AWS EKS requires only two steps, we provide a connected Jupyter client if you wish to use this to launch jobs
+- **Job run execution steps** - launching VariantSpark on AWS EKS requires only two steps, we provide a connected Jupyter client if you wish to use this to launch jobs
  ---

------ ONE TIME INSTALLATIONS ----
+----- ONE TIME INSTALLATION STEPS ----
 1. General Prereqs

     a. **AWS account & tools** - create / configure